sbgn/sbgn/README.md

 ![alt text](/images/foo.png)

 ## Tables
-* There must be an empty line before the table
+* There must be an empty line below the table

 ## Linking
 * File names should be at least 3 characters (WRONG: faq, RIGHT: faqs)